bryanwweber/orbital-mechanics-notes/time-since-periapsis-and-keplers-equation/elliptical-orbit-time-in-shadow.md

 # Example: Time in Earth's Shadow

-A satellite is in a 500 km by 5000 km orbit with its apse line parallel to the line from the earth to the sun, as in {numref}`fig:ellipse-time-in-shadow-figure`.
-Find the time that the satellite is in the earth's shadow if:
+A satellite is in a 500 km by 5000 km orbit with its apse line parallel to the line from the Earth to the Sun, as in {numref}`fig:ellipse-time-in-shadow-figure`.
+Find the time that the satellite is in the Earth's shadow if:

-1. the apogee is toward the sun
+1. the apogee is toward the Sun
-2. the perigee is toward the sun
+2. the perigee is toward the Sun

 {numref}`fig:ellipse-time-in-shadow-figure` shows the shaded and sunlit regions of the orbit.
-The satellite will be in shade when its orbit intersects the lines at the edge of the earth, on the other side from the sun.
-When apogee is towards the sun, the satellite is in the shade from $a$ to $b$, and when perigee is towards the sun, the satellite is in the shade from $c$ to $d$.
+The satellite will be in shade when its orbit intersects the lines at the edge of the Earth, on the other side from the Sun.
+When apogee is towards the Sun, the satellite is in the shade from $a$ to $b$, and when perigee is towards the Sun, the satellite is in the shade from $c$ to $d$.

 ```{code-cell} ipython3
 :tags: [remove-cell]